devblackops/watchmen/docs/functions/Help-FromSource.md

 ```

 ## DESCRIPTION
-Specifies the PowerShell repository source to retreive module from.
+Specifies the PowerShell repository source to retrieve module from.
 This repository must already be registered on the system.
 ## EXAMPLES

 ### Example 1